mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

 ## `mlod` Package

-For ease of use and understandable flow of code, we have compiled our code into an `mlod` package and included the `FinalNotebook.ipynb` with instructions below on how to run the code.
+For ease of use and logical flow, we have compiled our code into an `mlod` package and included the `FinalNotebook.ipynb` file along with instructions below on how to run the code.

 ### Getting started

-First, you'll be required to make sure that the folder structure is set as
+First, be sure that the folder structure is set as

 ```
 --airqo-ugandan-air-quality-forecast-challenge/